Sarim Momin

 Sarim Momin (born 10 December 1978 in Mumbai, India), is a filmmaker, writer, and lyricist for many Bollywood movies.
-His written work includes Ram Gopal Varma's Sarkar, Rann, Sholay (Aag), Darling, EMI, Go, Shabri & D, Bhagam Bhaag, Hide and Seek, The Film, Agyaat, and Rann.
+His written work includes Ram Gopal Varma's Sarkar, Sholay (Aag), Darling, EMI, Go, Shabri & D, Bhagam Bhaag, Hide and Seek, The Film, Agyaat, and Rann.

 His unreleased feature film ARZI won the awards for Best Picture, Best Actor and Best Actress at the Hollywood International Moving Pictures Film Festival in Los Angeles.

 His upcoming films as a Writer-Director include KHABEES which has been announced.